rcavalero/githubprofilegenerator/README.md

 ## Built With

-* This application uses NodeJS and inquier, axios & pdfCrowd NPM modules.
+* This application uses NodeJS and inquirer, axios & pdfCrowd NPM modules.

 ## Authors